From the author:

 Then there are Collegues B, who just clashes with everyone, who also takes time for the interpersonal, which one can at any time ask for an assessment of the film, which he last seen in the cinema and which one then, depending on how the Judgment fails, also looks or not.

-Who would you rather have in a team?
+Who would you rather have in the team?

 Who would you prefer in your team?
 Are you already working with both colleagues?
 Which of the two is the more competent?